 As most of us Windows 10 users know by now, there are two major Windows 10 updates every year.
 And sometimes the cool little tweaks we add to our computers to make them work better and/or faster, often vanish after a major Windows 10 update.

 By now, most of you have, or will soon be getting the Windows 10 April 2018 Update (Windows 10 Version 1803).
 If you’re like us, and you loved having “Copy to” and “Move to” on your Windows right-click menu, the Windows 10 April 2018 Update will remove it.

 Before we tell you how to put it back, we’re going to tell you why it’s gone.
 The brains at Microsoft removed “Copy to” “Move to” from the Windows right-click menu with the introduction of Windows Vista.
-Wouldn’t it just have been easier for the Windows brain trust to have left “Copy to” “Move to” on the right-click menu in Windows Vista, Windows 7, Windows 8, Windows 8.1 and Windows 10?
-Indeed it would have been a piece of cake, but from some reason, what makes sense does not play a large role in Microsoft’s decision making.
-So….
+Wouldn’t it just have been easier for the Windows brain trust to have left “Copy to” “Move to” on the right-click menu in Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10?
+Indeed it would have been a piece of cake, but for some reason, what makes sense does not play a large role in Microsoft’s decision-making.
+So…

 Let’s put Copy to / Move To back on your Windows right-click menu